Arjit Taneja: Breakthrough and establishment (2014–present)

-In May 2018, Arjit also appeared as a guest in Zee TV's talk show Juzz Baatt with Sana Saeed, Adnan Khan and Karan Jotwani.
+In May 2018, Arjit also appeared as a guest in Zee TV talk show Juzz Baatt with Sana Saeed, Adnan Khan and Karan Jotwani.

 Arjit was a Red Carpet host for Zee Rishtey Awards 2019.

-His next TV series was Colors TV's love triangle-themed Bahu Begum which premiered in July 2019.
-In the show Taneja was cast as Azaan Akhtar Mirza, the Nawab of Bhopal which co-starred Samiksha Jaiswal and Diana Khan.
-Bahu Begum culminated in January 2020.
+In July 2019, Arjit was cast as lead male actor in Colors TV love triangle-themed Bahu Begum which premiered on 15 July 2019.
+In the show Taneja's character was Azaan Akhtar Mirza, the Nawab of Bhopal which co-starred Samiksha Jaiswal and Diana Khan.
+It ended on 21 January 2020.

 Arjit also made a special appearance at the ITA Awards in 2020.